CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - `waiting for contributor` labeled PRs are meant to waiting for contributor to respond.
 - `waiting for design` labeled PRs are meant to waiting for review from UI/UX core team.
 - `no activity` labeled PRs are meant to have no activity in the PR from since a while.
-- `blocked` labeled PRs are meant to not to go ahead for review.
+- `blocked` labeled PRs are meant not to go ahead for review.
-- `do not merge` labeled PRs are meant to not to merge the PR right now(may be later).
+- `do not merge` labeled PRs are meant not to merge the PR right now(may be later).
 - [awaiting-approval](https://github.com/CircuitVerse/CircuitVerse/labels/awaiting-approval) labeled PRs are meant to be waiting for other communtiy members.

 ## Community